dwhiffing/fury/content/nato/us/air/fighter/body.md

 there are still some F-4Es remaining in the Air National Guard.
-About 100 F-4Es were converted to carry a wider range of ordinance, including Laser Guided Paveway II bombs, they are still capable of conducing Air-to-Air combat but they are heavily outclassed by the latest Soviet fighters.
+About 100 F-4Es were converted to carry a wider range of ordinance, including Laser Guided Paveway II bombs, they are still capable of conducing Air-to-Air combat but are heavily outclassed by the latest Soviet fighters.
 Three ANG squadrons retain the Phantom which will likely serve into 1996 before there are enough F-16s available to retire them.
 Additionally, a squadron of this type operated by ATEC trains German